opendata-swiss/dcat_ap_ch/.github/ISSUE_TEMPLATE/implementation-change.md

 ---
-name: 'Change request implementation'
+name: 'CR Implemtation on opendata.swiss doe not conform to DCAT-AP'
-about: 'Request a change of the implementation of DCAT-AP-CH on opendata.swiss'
+about: 'Request a change of the implementation on opendata.swiss where the current implementation does not conform DCAT-AP'
 title: ''
 labels: 'opendata.swiss-implementation'
 assignees: ''

 ---

-Please describe why a property or class of DCAT-AP-CH should be implementated in a different way onopendata.swiss
+Please describe why a property or class of DCAT-AP should be implementated in a different way on opendata.swiss

-### DCAT-AP-CH Element
+### DCAT Element

 Please state the element in the DCAT-AP-CH that is not implemented correctly in your opinion

 - class:
 - property
-- about

 ### Implementation on opendata.swiss